 Another way to enhance intercultural competencies and critical social consciousness is to share responsibility for the class with students.
 Asking students to share games, activities and foods from their diverse cultures is a simple way of expanding the curriculum in inclusive ways (Stanec et al., 2016).
 Shaping the curricula to utilize the student's cultural knowledge and frames of reference destabilizes the hegemony of Eurocentric, western norms in PHE (Brown, 1998) while also enriching the overall student experience.
 Health issues were often not delivered in ways that fostered critical engagement.
-Incorporating a more critical perspective would consider the nutritional and food consumption practices of the diverse cultural traditions would further express the diverse and complex approaches to health and health behaviours students encounter on a daily basis.
+Incorporating a more critical perspective would consider the nutritional and food consumption practices of the diverse cultural groups within educational spaces.
+Teaching about the importance of food and cultural traditions would further express the diverse and complex approaches to health and health behaviours students encounter on a daily basis.
 The relational aspects of holistic approaches to health and the significance of food and culture continue to remain under-developed in PHE (Lu & De Lisio, 2008).